CAPPA Visiting Scholar Program

 Please write “Visiting Scholar Application Materials” in the subject line of the email.

-The research statement and letters of recommendation may be addressed to:
+The research statement and letters of recommendation should be addressed to:

 College of Architecture, Planning and Public Affairs